top of page

 The interplay between anxiety and autism can create a cycle where each exacerbates the other.
 Anxiety can intensify certain autistic traits, such as repetitive behaviours and difficulties with sensory overload.

-Neurodevelopmental disorders like ADHD often co-occur with autism.
+Neurodevelopmental differences like ADHD often co-occur with autism.
 According to the scientific literature, ADHD is found in 50 to 70% of autistic individuals, leading to a recognized name known as AuDHD.

 Learning difficulties

-While ASD is not a classified learning disability, it can impact learning by impairing verbal and language skills, social interaction, executive function, and motor control.
+While autism is not a classified learning disability, it can impact learning by impairing verbal and language skills, social interaction, executive function, and motor control.

 Other Conditions